 Just took the GMAT yesterday and am not too pleased with my result.
 I'm reevaluating which schools to apply to, and I'd appreciate anyone's thoughts.
 Thanks in advance!

-24 yr old white male
+My profile 24 yr old white male

 Education: 3.72, University of Wisconsin, Political Science major, my only quant classes were Calculus and Analytic Geometry (B) and Accelerated Micro/Macro Econ (B), graduated in Spring 2010, graduated in 3 years